 Hawaiian Macaroni Salad is one of my favorite things about getting Hawaiian food.
-When you’re order a Hawaiian lunch plate either in Hawaii or here in the mainland you choose your grilled, fried, or teriyaki glazed meats and you get a serving of rice on the side and a scoop of amazing macaroni salad.
+When you order a Hawaiian lunch plate either in Hawaii or here in the mainland, you choose your grilled, fried, or teriyaki glazed meats, and you get a serving of rice on the side and a scoop of amazing macaroni salad.

-So how do you make Hawaiian Macaroni salad?
+So how do you make Hawaiian macaroni salad exactly?
 Or how is it different than regular macaroni salad?
-The difference between most macaroni salads and Hawaiian macaroni salad is the extra mayonnaise, the shredded carrot and the shredded onions.
+The difference between most macaroni salad and Hawaiian macaroni salad is the extra mayonnaise, the shredded carrot, and the shredded onions.

-Want to add some different flavors to your Hawaiian Macaroni Salad?
+Want to add some different flavors to your Hawaiian Pasta Salad?

-- Many locals will add tuna to their macaroni salad.
-This is totally authentic to Hawaii but not the classic lunch plate side dish I am recreating.
+- Many locals will add tuna to this salad.
+This is totally authentic to Hawaii, but not the classic lunch plate side dish I am recreating.

-- Make sure not to leave out the grated onion, it really does add an authentic flavor to the macaroni salad.
+- Make sure not to leave out the grated onion, it really does add an authentic flavor to this Hawaiin pasta salad.

-- Some Hawaiians like to do half potatoes and half macaroni in their salads too, its an easy way to make a salad that people who love potato salad would love too.
+- Some Hawaiians like to do half potatoes and half macaroni too, it’s an easy way to make a salad that people who love potato salad would love too.

-Looking for some great recipes to go along with this Hawaiian Macaroni Salad?
-I do have a Hawaiian Garlic Chicken coming to the blog soon which is the classic main protein on Hawaiian Lunch Plates, but here are some more recipes to pair this recipe with:
+Looking for some great recipes to go along with this Hawaiian macaroni salad?
+I do have a Hawaiian Garlic Chicken coming to the blog soon which is the classic main protein on Hawaiian Lunch Plates, but here are some more recipes to pair this Hawaiian pasta salad with: